vsahasi/onchain/README.md

 > Every month, people waste API credits.
 Providers bill monthly, and you pay for more than you use.
 Unused credits expire leaving you without a refund, transfer, or resale.

-**openchain** is a marketplace on the XRP Ledger where AI inference credits are tokenized and tradeable.
+**onchain** is a marketplace on the XRP Ledger where AI inference credits are tokenized and tradeable.
 Buy only what you need.
 Sell what you don't use.
 It enables no monthly lock-in, and importantly, no wasted spend—all payments settle on-chain.

 Hosted live: openchain-seven.vercel.app